 - Requires extra long 4.5" (114mm) finger guards where employees have unrestrained access to conveyors.

-- Increases labor costs to install and remove finger guards where they are required.
+- Increases labor costs slightly (screwing two screws in or out) to install and remove finger guards where they are required.
 Finger guards must be installed after installation of V-Conform belts and removed before replacing V-conform belts.

-- Requires additional holes in conveyor frames to mount finger guards, plus a screw.
+- Requires additional slits and holes in conveyor frames to mount finger guards, plus a self-threading screw.

-- Will abrade and not work long on curves and skewed rollers.
+- Will abrade and not work long on curves.

 - Not green: Neither biodegradable nor recyclable like PU belts.